-Currently TSMAD-the S-100WG is are the primary WG responsible for S-100, with contributions from with DIPWG (portrayal) and DQWG (quality)-also contributing.
-TSMAD The S-100WG liaises with other WGs and organizations in advising on the use of and maintenance of S-100.
+Currently the S-100WG is responsible for S-100, with contributions from DQWG (quality).
+The S-100WG liaises with other WGs and organizations in advising on the use of and maintenance of S-100.

-Other WGs both IHO and non-IHO who develop S-100 based products will normally feed request for change through TSMADthe S-100WG.
+Other WGs both IHO and non-IHO who develop S-100 based products will normally feed request for change through the S-100WG.
 In exceptional cases which may involve major extension to S-100 proposals would need HSSC approval if it impacted the HSSC Work Programme.